An Information-Theoretic Approach to Identifying Formulaic Clusters in Textual Data: Application to Textual Data: The Priestly Source(s) in the Pentateuch

 \begin{itemize} \item \textbf{Genesis}: We test the distinction between genealogical lists and the surrounding narrative material.
 The great majority of the lists are attributed to P due to their molded expression (e.g., the Toledot formula) and emphasis on lineage continuity \citep[e.g.,][]{long1984toledotformel, plum1989genealogy}.
 However, a few texts belong to non-P. Hence, the focus in this case is on matters of genre and form in the light of entropy rather than source division.
-By isolating these passages, we assess whether their self-information properties diverge significantly from the surrounding material.
-In the second stage, the possibility of internal division between P and non-P within the genealogical lists will be examined/demands further inquiry.
+By isolating these passages, we assess whether their self-information properties differ from those of the surrounding material.
+The possibility of an internal division between P and non-P in the genealogical lists warrants further investigation.

 \item \textbf{Exodus}: We analyze the division between Priestly (P) and non-Priestly (non-P) material.
 Priestly passages in Exodus largely consist of legal and cultic instructions, particularly concerning the construction of the Tabernacle, whereas non-Priestly sections retain a more narrative-driven style \citep{romer2009exodus, schmid2015distinguishing}.
-This partition has been previously explored \citep{yoffe2023statistical, buhler2023exploring}, making it a useful benchmark for gauging the performance of our method against previous results.
+This partition has been explored \citep{yoffe2023statistical, buhler2023exploring} previously, making it a useful benchmark for evaluating our method against prior results.

 \item \textbf{Leviticus}: We investigate whether a distinction can be quantitatively detected between the Priestly (P) and Holiness (H) materials.
 While both exhibit high degrees of formulaicity, the Holiness texts are often argued to introduce distinctive stylistic and theological elements \citep{knohl2007sanctuary}.
 If our algorithm can recover a meaningful distinction, this may provide additional empirical support for the hypothesized P/H division.